opott/CourseNotes/README.md

 We currently have notes for the following courses

 - GCSE Computer Science (OCR J277)
+    - This course is currently **outdated** and is due to be overhauled soon!
 - GCSE English Literature - Power & Conflict Poetry (AQA 8702/B/2)

 ## Contributing